IMAP to Office 365 Migration

 - Check for correct mail flow and configure Outlook for all the users.

-- Plan for decommissioning unused apps and their settings post migration
+- Plan for decommissioning unused apps and their settings post migration.

-IMAP migration to Office 365 prerequisites
+IMAP to Office 365 Migration Prerequisites

 On source IMAP server:- Ready with your IMAP server hostname, port number, email address, and password.

-- To migrate multiple users, download sample CSV file from the EdbMails application and update the details such as IMAP server hostname, port number, email address, and password for each user's mailbox you want to migrate.
+- To migrate multiple users, download the sample CSV file from the EdbMails application and update the details such as IMAP server hostname, port number, email address, and password for each user's mailbox you want to migrate.

 - If you are connecting to Gmail, create an app password and use it instead of your regular password.